josh123a123/WebsiteAndApi/README.md

 The project is a .Net WebAPI project.

 The website itself uses SSI for templating.
-I have the SSI processor running on the standard html pages, so note the special line added to the we.config to add this.
+I have the SSI processor running on the standard html pages, so note the special line added to the web.config to add this.